Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Pregnancy can be a wonderful time for many women.
 For others the discomfort and anxiety that often comes with pregnancy can become too much.
 This combination can leave many women particularly vulnerable to depression.

 As well as the general physical discomforts of pregnancy, if other aspects of your life aren't going so well, you may become even more vulnerable.
+Some of the common causes of depression during pregnancy include:

 It can be easy to miss the signs of depression in pregnancy.
 Moodiness and surges of emotion are common symptoms.
 But depression can become a dangerous problem for some pregnant women if it’s left untreated.